Thomsch/tellina_user_experiment/experiment_design_doc.md

   - This method takes in a file with the user's browsing history

 ### Client side
+The client side will use common bash commands along with the help of several python scripts to run the experiments.
+It is expected that the client side can run on the CSE Linux VM without issue, and could potentially work on Attu as well.

 #### Setting Up
 To set up the client side for experimentation, a `configure` bash script will be run by the user.